gabriel-fabian/cuex/README.md

 {
   "from_currency":"EUR",
   "to_currency":"BRL",
-  "value":10,
+  "value":10.5,
   "user_id": 1
 }
 ```

 For a list containing all currencies check the [Available Currencies](#available-currencies) section.

-### Retrieving Requests Index
+### **Retrieving Conversions Index**

-This endpoint lists all requests made to the API.
-Simply do a `GET` request to `https://cuex-app.herokuapp.com/api/requests` or `localhost:4000/api/requests`
+This endpoint lists all conversions made by the API.
+Simply do a `GET` request to `https://cuex-app.herokuapp.com/api/conversions` or `localhost:4000/api/conversions` to list all conversions.

+This route accepts pagination as an option.
+If you desire to paginate your requests just add a query param to specify the page and number of rows.
+Ex: `https://cuex-app.herokuapp.com/api/conversions?page=1&page_size=15`

-### Retrieving User Requests
+### **Retrieving User conversions**

-This endpoint lists all requests made to the API to the given user id.
-Simply do a `GET` request to `https://cuex-app.herokuapp.com/api/requests/user/:id` or `localhost:4000/api/requests/user/:id` where `:id` needs to be overwritten by the specific user id.
+This endpoint lists all conversions made to the API by the given user id.
+Simply do a `GET` request to `https://cuex-app.herokuapp.com/api/conversions/user/:id` or `localhost:4000/api/conversions/user/:id` where `:id` needs to be overwritten by the specific user id.

+This route accepts pagination as an option.
+If you desire to paginate your requests just add a query param to specify the page and number of rows.
+Ex: `https://cuex-app.herokuapp.com/api/conversions/user/1?page=1&page_size=15`

-## Available Currencies
+## **Available Currencies**

 This is a list containing all currencies available for conversion.
 <details>